Black-Star-Institute/blackstar.github.io/docs/people/burisch_dan.md

 >
 > Then, later that same year, Dan’s bride, Deborah Burisch, visited her new in-laws and asked to "borrow" Dan’s diploma, telling them she wanted to make a copy.
 She never returned it, and to this day nobody, with the possible exception of Deborah herself, knows where the certificate is.

+Apparently his PhD records were removed as part of Burisch's punishment for publishing *Eagles Disobey* in 1996.
+[Garner 2008]

+> As a part of his punishment, his academic and other records were quietly erased wherever the government could find them up until 1996 (Dan’s business partner contacted SUNY and received confirmation of his PhD).
+In that same year, SUNY was still acknowledging Dan’s PhD, but even though other documents corroborate Dan’s educational record, SUNY has since fallen silent to inquiries.

 # Bankruptcy filing

 Linda Moulton Howe, *Earthfiles* [The Chapter 7 Bankruptcy of Dan and Deborah Burisch](https://www.earthfiles.com/2004/07/13/the-chapter-7-bankruptcy-of-dan-and-deborah-burisch/), 2004